developer-kumamoto/laravel-ui-ready/README.md

 3. Open console.
 4. Type "docker-compose build --no-cache"
 5. Type "docker-compose up -d"
-6. Play as you like. e.g. Into app service and composer new sample-app, composer require laravel/breeze --dev
+6. Play as you like.